 The knight walked through the ruins of Fairhaven, glancing about him as he trod down familiar streets, now long choked with weeds and bulging roots.
 Nature had had its way with the ruins of the town, reabsorbing the fallen timbers and scattered stones and redecorating to its taste.
 As he walked, his eyes meandered across the empty spaces that had once held people’s lives, and it may have been just a trick of the moonlight but he would almost swear he could see phantasms of those forgotten souls drifting between homes that now existed only as collapsed cairns.

-It had been centuries since Fairhaven had died in smoke and screams and shadows.
+It had been over a century since Fairhaven had died in smoke and screams and shadows.
 Very few of its residents had managed to flee the hordes that had defiled it, and of them, only a couple yet remained to remember as it had once been.
 The knight could still recall the night it had happened, the coursing terror that had filled him as he had flown from his only home with nothing more than what he had been carrying, The armies of the Demon King had been relentless and ruthless, killing man, woman, and child where they ran.
 The last the knight had seen of his adoptive father had been him standing defiantly in front of a wave of the creatures, fury crackling within his eyes.

 As the knight ascended the hill towards the tower, he heard the whispers of that night ringing in the wind.
 He had sworn to never see that happen to anyone else, and he too had failed… he had seen it again and again, until the war had ended.
 Things had changed since then, but as much as the world evolved, it kept mostly the same shape: atrocities still occurred, and people with power still lusted for more.
 Now, matters were on the other hand, and he was determined to stop the holy hordes aiming to commit the same crimes that had ended Fairhaven.